Booklets FAQ

 Primary source and question booklets for grade 5 contain excerpts from ALL of the primary source documents required for those grades in the 2013 standards (The “Ain’t I a woman?” speech, the Donelson Party journal, Frederick Douglass’ autobiography, etc), along with questions about their context and content.

-How much do the booklets cost?
+How much do booklets cost?

 We have worked very hard to keep the price of booklets low.
 Therefore, booklets cost only $2.50 each.